-Strategic review of lesson plans and instructional materials to clarify planned supports.
+Strategic review of Lesson Plans & Instructional Materials to clarify planned supports

 Multiple Criteria N/A for this rubric AUTOMATIC 1 Planned support according to requirements in IEP or 504 plans is completely missing.
-If there are no students with IEPs or 504 plans, then this criterion is not applicable.
+The automatic 1 is only related to the support for IEP or 504 plans, not for students with other learning needs.
+If there are no young adolescents with IEPs or 504 plans, then this criterion is not applicable.